-Notice of Selection for Round of Meetings
+Practice 24: Notice of Selection for Round of Meetings

-- 24.1 The Committee shall provide written notification to an agency that it is scheduled for subcommittee review prior to the start of the review. - 24.2 The written notification to the agency shall include the following: - 24.2.1 purpose of the review; - 24.2.2 what may be considered in the review; - 24.2.3 information about the Committee's expectations of the agency during the review: - 24.2.4 direction to encourage employees and other stakeholders (e.g., partners, customers, and vendors) to provide testimony and respond to the public survey; and - 24.2.5 methods by which employees and other stakeholders (e.g., partners, customers, and vendors) may communicate, including the option to communicate anonymously, with the Committee. - 24.3 The Committee expects an agency to forward to agency staff the written notification from the Committee that the agency is scheduled for subcommittee review.
+24.1 The Committee shall provide written notification to an agency that it is scheduled for subcommittee review prior to the start of the review.

+- 24.2 The written notification to the agency shall include the following: - 24.2.1 purpose of the review; - 24.2.2 what may be considered in the review; - 24.2.3 information about the Committee's expectations of the agency during the review; - 24.2.4 direction to encourage employees and other stakeholders (e.g., partners, customers, and vendors) to provide testimony and respond to the public survey; and - 24.2.5 methods by which employees and other stakeholders (e.g., partners, customers, and vendors) may communicate, including the option to communicate anonymously, with the Committee. - 24.3 The Committee expects an agency to forward to agency staff the written notification from the Committee that the agency is scheduled for subcommittee review.
 This is to inform its staff that the agency is undergoing subcommittee review as well as the purpose of the review and how to access the Committee's website for information.
+An agency may expect to be asked about notification efforts.

-Introduction of Agency and Public Input Meeting
+Practice 25: Introduction of Agency and Public Input Meeting